knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 Together with temperature, air pressure determines how many gas molecules can be found in a defined space.
 In an open system, the number of molecules rises when pressure increases and falls when pressure decreases.
 The Sensor's output unit for CO<sub>2</sub> is ppm, parts per million, which means of one million particles (atoms or molecules) the air contains as a whole, a certain number are Carbondioxode molecules.
 To be able to calculate that fraction, air pressure is needed.

-If a very accurate sensor reading is neccesary, the value for ambient air pressure should come from another sensor.
+If a very accurate sensor reading is necessary, the value for ambient air pressure should come from another sensor.
 When building an air quality monitor for work and school rooms, hardcoding a value is sufficient.
-The standart air pressure at sea-level is 1013.25 mbar, check you local weather station for a value if you live on higher altitudes.
+The standard air pressure at sea-level is 1013.25 mbar, check you local weather station for a value if you live on higher altitudes.

 For this tutorial we use the current value from Berlin, which is 1020 mbar.